Subsampling Spectral Clustering for Large-Scale Social Networks

-We evaluate the SSC using a dataset collected from Sina Weibo ({\it www.weibo.com}), one of the largest Twitter-type social networks in China.
+\textbf{A Sina Weibo dataset.} We now evaluate the SSC using a dataset collected from Sina Weibo ({\it www.weibo.com}), one of the largest Twitter-type social networks in China.
 Each node is a user, and an edge exists if there is a follower--followee relationship between two users.
 An undirected network is constructed based on this dataset.
 Given any two users, $i$ and $j$, the corresponding element of adjacency matrix $A_{ij}$ is set to 1 if there is at least one edge between two users.
-This network has $N= 9,980$ nodes and $1,325,604$ undirected edges.
-The density of the network is $|E|/\tbinom{N}{2}=0.027$, where $|E|$ denotes the number of edges.
+This network has $N= 9,980$ nodes and the network density is $1.3\%$.

-It is noteworthy that, since the true community labels are unknown in the real data analysis, the misclustered rate is defined to measure the dissimilarity of community assignments between the entire network spectral clustering results and the SSC algorithms.
-According to the eigengap method discussed in Remark 1, the number of communities is selected as $K=3$.
-Here, we set the subsample size $n=200$ for both the SRS-SC and DCS-SC.
-Let $\widetilde{Z} \in \mR^{N\times K}$ denote the community membership matrix obtained by spectral clustering.
-Accordingly, let $\wh{Z} \in \mR^{N\times K}$ denote the estimated membership matrix obtained by the SSC.
-Then, the misclustered rate is calculated by $\mathcal{R}(\wh{Z},\widetilde{Z})=N^{-1}\min_{\mathscr{O} \in \mathbb{E}_{K}} d(\wh{Z}\mathscr{O}, \widetilde{Z})$ defined as in \eqref{equ_misclustered}.
+It is noteworthy that, since the true community labels are unknown in the real data analysis, we take the partition results of spectral clustering as the true labels to evaluate the performance of SSC.
+First, we use the corrected Bayesian information criterion discussed in Remark \ref{remark: determine} to estimate the number of communities, and we obtain $\wh{K}=3$.
+Then, under the DCSBM framework, we apply the SSC algorithm with the subsample size $n=\{15(\log{N})^2\}\rceil=1271$ for this network.

 We demonstrate the clustering results of both the spectral clustering and SSC methods.
-First, Figure \ref{fig: eigenvectors} shows that the embedding vectors of network nodes have a clear community structure.
-This indicates that spectral clustering is feasible for identifying the community membership of this network.
-Second, the misclustered rate of the SRS-SC is 0.179, and the computational time is 0.404s, while the computational time of spectral clustering based on the entire network is 298.827s.
-For even larger networks, the SSC method is feasible even using a personal computer to obtain the cluster labels for the entire network.
-Finally, the average computational time of the DCS-SC is 0.674s and the misclustered rate of the DCS-SC is only 0.118.
-Namely, compared with the SRS-SC, the DCS-SC has higher clustering accuracy.
+First, based on the spectral clustering algorithm, Figure \ref{fig: eigenvectors} shows that the embedding vectors of network nodes have a clear community structure.
+This indicates that spectral clustering is feasible for identifying the community labels of this network.
+Second, the misclustered rate of the SSC is 0.02 and its computational time is 0.52s, while the computational time of spectral clustering based on the entire network is 2.92s.
+Namely, SSC has comparable clustering accuracy to SC.
+For larger networks, the SSC method is feasible even using a personal computer to obtain the cluster labels for the entire network.